 Civil Case for Bounced Cheque in the United Arab Emirates

-The civil courts of UAE are somehow lenient for cheque issuer.
+The civil courts of the UAE are somehow lenient for cheque issuers.
 They will issue the settlement plan for a specific period for a cheque issuer to arrange and clear the debts he is supposed to pay.
 The court may freeze and sell the assets of cheque issuers to clear the value of debt.
 Hire the best corporate and commercial lawyers in Dubai for all your rental bounced cheques.